swiftlang/swift-org-website/getting-started/cli-tool/index.md

 )
 ~~~

-We can now import the argument parsing module provided by `swift-argument-parser` and use it in our application
+We can now import the argument parsing module provided by `swift-argument-parser` and use it in our application:

 ~~~swift
 import ArgumentParser